Xentrk/x3mRouting/README.md

 ## Introduction
 The features of **x3mRouting** include an alternative method to selectively route LAN Clients in the Asuswrt-Merlin firmware and two alternative methods for selectively routing traffic using IPSET lists.

+I currently use the project to selectively route Amazon Prime, BBC, CBS All Access, Hulu, Netflix and Sling streaming media traffic.
 ## x3mRouting Methods

 ### x3mRouting LAN Client Method
 In the Asuswrt-Merlin firmware, one must type the IP address of each LAN client into the Policy Routing section of the OpenVPN Client screen in order to assign the LAN client to the OpenVPN Client interface.
-If you have many LAN clients, the process of entering the IP address and other required information could be time consuming - especially after performing a factory reset.
+If you have many LAN clients, the process of entering the IP address and other required information can be time consuming - especially after performing a factory reset.

 The x3mRouting LAN Client method is an alternative approach to assigning LAN clients to a WAN or OpenVPN Client interface.
 If you have many LAN clients to assign to the interface, the scripts will eliminate the manual effort involved in typing the DHCP IP address of each LAN client in the Policy Routing section of the OpenVPN Client screen.
 You can still use the OpenVPN screen to assign LAN clients in addition to the scripts.
 The two methods can coexist.